libssh2/libssh2/docs/libssh2_channel_set_blocking.md

 make it non-blocking.

-Currently this is a short cut call to libssh2_session_set_blocking(3) and therefore will affect the session and all channels.
+Currently this is a short cut call to libssh2_session_set_blocking(3) and therefore affects the session and all channels.

 # RETURN VALUE